cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ### 11. Overall conclusion

 ### 12. Extension (e.g. lectures by experts)
 If someone likes to contribute own lectures, then I am happy to link them here (e.g. your YouTube videos and slides).
+E.g. on VoIP stego, reversible stego, history of stego, ...

 ## Exercises